aakechin/cutPrimers/README.md

 ### Windows
 For use on windows download and install python3.6 from www.python.org/downloads/ (remember to check "Add python to PATH").
-After that install the followong packages with respective commands in command line:
+After that install the followong packages with respective commands in command line (to run command line, type in search of Start menu "cmd" and run cmd.exe):
 * **Biopython** - with: `pip install biopython`.
 If you do not have Visual Studio C++ already installed, pip will show an error.
 In that case, download and install it from landinghub.visualstudio.com/visual-cpp-build-tools/
 * **regex** - you can install it with: `pip install regex`
 * **argparse** - you can install it with: `pip install argparse`